-Note: For more information, see the vSphere Installation and Setup Guide.
+- For more information, see the vSphere Installation and Setup Guide.
 This guide contains definitive information.
 If there is a discrepancy between the guide and the article, assume the guide is correct.

 - Auto Deploy Stateful Installs – This feature allows you to install hosts over the network without setting up a complete PXE boot infrastructure.
 After the initial network boot, these hosts boot like other hosts on which ESXi has been installed.

-- Stateless caching is a good solution when you use the Auto Deploy infrastructure, but you require a safeguard in case the Auto Deploy server is unavailable.
+- Stateless caching is a good solution when you use the Auto Deploy infrastructure, but will require a safeguard in case the Auto Deploy server is unavailable.
 Hosts provisioned with stateless caching host profile settings continue to be provisioned with Auto Deploy.